ksu-is/Remind-Me-App/README.md

-# Remind-Me-App
+# Rock,Paper,Scissors
 Victoria and Liana (Team).
-We are creating a code that will allow you write a reminder for yourself.
-However, we will add a gif/picture to our app.
+We are creating a code for a rock, paper, scissors, game.
+We have found code from various sites including https://codereview.stackexchange.com/questions/172337/rock-paper-scissors-game-in-python